 Alex Bronstein-Moffly, a spokesman for the Office of the Special Inspector General for Afghanistan Reconstruction, told The Associated Press an investigation is being conducted but declined to elaborate.
-The office is part of the Defense Department.

 The complaint claims that OHS cheated its employees and the government by keeping money that should have been paid out for overtime.